paktek123/elasticsearch-crystal/README.md

 ## Roadmap

 Right now this although covers most of the Elasticsearch API, still lacks certain functionality.
 The next features will be driven by community demand.
+- Make the repo more 'Crystal' Lang style, it follows ruby conventions or no conventions at all right now
+- Code is a bit repetitive in places
+- Same functionality as the Ruby Elasticsearch Library

+## Issues and Bugs

+Although there is a test suite of Elasticsearch there are bound to be many bugs.
+Please raise an issue with steps to reproduce and any stack traces.
+Contributions are welcome to fix.

 ## Contribute